Growth Happens Here

 Overlooking the Richard G. Marsh Lake, the Lookout tower in Lake Village provides a challenging rock-climbing course and an exhilarating zipline over the lake.
 With 3 walls varying in difficulty the Lookout is perfect for beginning and advanced climbing.
 Climbers always use a harness and helmet and trained Tecumseh staff take charge of the belay, ensuring a safe experience.

 The Lookout Tower also serves as the starting point for a 450 foot zipline across the lake that offers a thrilling ride and fantastic views.
+The lake zipline is only available as an activity for Pathfinder age campers during the summer.

 You don’t have to be a thrill seeker to enjoy the Lookout Tower.
 A spiral stairway on the inside of the tower provides access to the platform at the top, featuring one of the best views of the sunset over the Equestrian pastures.
 The Lookout Tower is a wonderful spot for sleep-outs and late night devotions.